jfeltkamp/rules-finder-project/README.md

-# Composer template for Drupal Argue projects
+# Composer template for Drupal RulesFinder projects

 This project template should provide a kickstart for managing your site dependencies with [Composer](https://getcomposer.org/).